 Getting that ratio right during the composting process is challenging but is more easily manipulated by using the compost to make an actively aerated compost tea.

 Actively aerated compost tea (AACT) is made by submerging a horticulture teabag filled with composts into a pail of water and pumping air through the mix for 24-hours.

 The air ensures that the microorganisms don’t drown, helps humic acid production, and, if you add a protein like fish hydrolysis, the fungi population is boosted.
 Adding molasses promotes bacteria proliferation.

-What Is the Best Way(s) to Use Compost?
+What Are the Best Ways to Use Compost

 It’s important to note that not all composts are equal.